-Windows XP® operating system Administrator and standard user privileges vary from those of Windows Vista® operating system and Windows 7® operating system.
+Windows XP® operating system Administrator and standard user privileges vary from those of the Windows Vista® operating system and the Windows 7® operating system.

 When enabled in Vista or Windows 7, User Access Control (UAC) will provide the lowest level of rights and privileges a user needs for an application.
-For example, a Run as Administrator option is provided for Internet Explorer to explicitly allow users to perform Administrator level tasks, otherwise these will not be accessible even though the user has an Administrator login.
-Further, a Run as Administrator feature is provided in Internet Explorer.
-This feature allows users to perform Administrator level tasks in the Windows Environment.
+For example, a Run as Administrator option is provided for Internet Explorer® form Administrator level tasks, otherwise these will not be accessible even though the user has an Administrator login.

 Both of these features affect the types of virtual media that can be accessed by users via Virtual KVM Client (VKC) and Active KVM Client (AKC).
-See your Microsoft help for additional information on these features and how to use them.
+See your Microsoft® help for additional information on these features and how to use them.